menandmice/micetro_docs/guides/implementation/install_webapp.rst

 .. note::
   On Windows, the Web Application requires IIS to be installed.
 The installer will check if all required components are available.

-Install Men & Mice Web Application by double clicking the Microsoft installer file and follow the instructions there.
+Install Men&Mice Web Application by double clicking the Microsoft installer file and follow the instructions there.

 .. warning::
   If the web application is not installed on the same server as Men&Mice Central, you need to  set the **Web app server host** value to the webserver's hostname through :guilabel:`System settings --> Advanced` in the Management Console for the auto-update feature to work for the Web Application.